Chrriis/DJ-Native-Swing/DJNativeSwing/Release/readme.txt

   NativeInterfaceHandler.runEventPump();
 }

-Note that the last call is blocking until all non-daemon threads are terminated.
-This is a paranoid check as Swing applications usually terminate using a System.exit(int) call.
+The last call is blocking until all non-daemon threads terminate.
+This is a paranoid check as Swing applications usually call System.exit(int).

 3. Any tutorial or demo?